2021 - 2022 Catalog

 Program of Study: A guide that helps you determine what classes you need to take to earn a specific certification or degree.

 Registration: The official process of meeting all enrollment requirements.
-Check the College's Class Schedule for registration dates.
-To access the Class Schedule, visit https://www.EastfieldCollege.edu/Sch/Pages/default.aspx.
+Access Class Schedule at https://www.dallascollege.edu/Sch/Pages/default.aspx for dates and times.

 Registration Number: A randomly assigned number associated with a specific registration.

 Semester: The term designating the time divisions of a school year: FA=Fall semester, SP=Spring semester and SU=Summer semesters.

 Senior: A student who has completed between 90 to 120 semester credit hours (or to completion of baccalaureate degree requirement).